Gun Collection Appraisals: Liquidating an Estate with Firearms

 Just like a collectible Star Wars toy – any alteration or degradation to the original manufacturer state lowers the value of the gun.
 Collectors want pieces that are as close to new as possible.
 Modifications, refinishing, alterations, and repairs lower the condition and value of a gun.

-As you catalog and document the condition, make a note of damaged grips, dented barrels -– etc. At all costs – do not clean any antique guns before having the gun appraised.
+As you catalog and document the condition for your inventory, make a note of damaged grips, dented barrels -– etc. At all costs – do not clean any antique guns before having the gun appraised.
 It takes off the original finish and decreases the value of an antique.

 Fair Market vs Insurance Appraisal